Daniel J. Frey

 The cure can't be worse than the disease.

-We got to save the economy, so grandpa and grandma should be happy to give up their lives.
+We've got to save the economy, so Grandpa and Grandma should be happy to give up their lives to keep the economy growing.

 We stand for the value of one human life.